Why my art style is changing

 ‘Rhema Meditation’ emerged from prayer and deep thought, followed by the boundary-free period of making ‘Rollercoaster I and II’.
 Next came ‘Can Red Come Out to Play?’, which was more structured than the earlier pieces.

-closing my business
+Closing my business

-Click the squares to see works from my Challenge
+Click the squares to see works from my 20 day Challenge

 Journey to Nelson